oriSomething/comment-anchors/README.md

 ### Other features

+**Jump back**
-Comment Anchors also remembers your previous position.
+Comment Anchors remembers your previous position.
 So if you jumped to an anchor, just bring up the command palette and call `comment-anchors:return` and you'll jump right back to where you came from.

+**Custom anchors**
+In settings you can define whatever anchor you like, you can also set it to override any default settings.

 ### Demo